tektutor/linux-from-scratch/README.md

 # Linux From Scratch

 Let's use Gentoo Linux Live CD to build and launch our LFS.
-You could download Gentoo Linux USB image from
+You could download Gentoo Linux USB image from (LiveGUI USB Image )
 ```
 https://www.gentoo.org/downloads/
 ```